Azanul/AUSTC/README.md

 # Aliah University Science and Technology Club.

-## Instruction
+## Instructions
-Aliah University is a autonomous University under the department of minority affairs and madarshah education of government of West Bengal India.
+Aliah University is an autonomous university under the department of minority affairs and madarshah education of government of West Bengal India.
-Phd scholar and engineering department decided to established a Science and Technology club for collaboration and event scheduling.
-Therefore few student from CSE background decided to work on its website, where the details of upcoming event would be available.
+A few like minded students and faculty members decided to establishe a science and technology club for collaboration and event organization.
+This repositry is the under construction website of AUSTC.

 #University
-For more details visit university website here [Aliah University](https://aliah.ac.in)
+For more details visit university website here [Aliah University](https://aliah.ac.in) or look it up in [Wkipedia](https://en.wikipedia.org/wiki/Aliah_University).